brianhouse/art_and_code/units/4_nonlinearity/lecture.md

 -->

-### Advanced: keeping track of things with global variables
+### Keeping track of things with global variables

 In the code above, variables are only used to temporarily hold a value returned by `raw_input`.
 However, we can also use **global variables** that span multiple functions in order to keep track of user actions.
-This is particularly useful when combined with `True` and `False`, a special kind of value in Python that isn't a number or a string.
+This is particularly useful when combined with `True` and `False`, a special kind of value in Python called a "boolean."

 To demonstrate, consider a nonlinear narrative in which the reader needs a key to unlock a special door.
 When the program begins, the reader doesn't yet have the key.
-So at the top of the program, before any functions, we'll create a variable `has_key` and set it to `False`:
+So at the top of the program, before any functions, we'll create a variable `has_key` and set it to `False` (note that the first letter of `True` and `False` are always capitalized, and we write them without quotation marks):

 ```py
 has_key = False